Exemption Status Changes - Supervisors Guidance

 Every state complies with the federal FLSA requirements.
 However, some states extend or supplement those regulations.
 This is one of the reasons that there are additional processes for hiring employees outside the state of Arizona, as defined in the Out-of-State Domestic (U.S.) Work Arrangement Guidelines.

 Please do not feel obligated to try to navigate and understand multiple state regulations.
 Allow Human Resources to advise and conduct a compliance review of state regulations.
-Contact your Senior HR Partner for guidance.
+Contact your HR team for guidance.

 Do you need more assistance?